mahedihasannoman/frontend-post-creation/readme.md

 This plugin also add current theme name & version in admin dashbord footer.
 The responsible filter for this feature is `add_filter('admin_footer_text', 'change_wp_dashboard_footer');` which is already added in pluign main file.

-You can see quick demo of Frontend Post Creation form here [a link](https://rsfaq.braintum.com/create-post/)
+You can see quick demo of Frontend Post Creation form [here](https://rsfaq.braintum.com/create-post/).